agustin-del-pino/evelyn/README.md

 Lib that pretends use events for manage the Ardunio flow.

 ## C or C++?
-For now, the lib is quite C++ more than C, that because the lib use classes, but in the future I pretend switch to full C.
+For now, the lib is quite C++ more than C, that's because the lib use classes, but in the future I pretend switch to full C.

 ## Infrastructure